agude/agude.github.io/_drafts/2018-11-03-switrs_daylight_saving_time_end_accidents.md

 [paired_t-test]: https://en.wikipedia.org/wiki/Paired_difference_test

-## Prop 7

-I do not find a significant increase in the number of accidents when DST ends.

 As for California, [Kansen Chu][chu] has once again given us a chance to get rid of the time change with [Prop 7][prop7].
 His [earlier bill failed][ab-385], so he has gone directly to the voters this time.
 I, for one,